longevityframework/longevity/getting-started/context.md

 ```

 Here, you need to specify the back end in configuration property
 `longevity.backEnd`.
-Your choices are currently `InMem`, `Mongo`, and
+Your choices are currently `Cassandra`, `InMem`,
-`Cassandra`.
-We use `InMem` out of the box, so that this tutorial will
+`Mongo`, and `SQLite`.
+We use `InMem` out of the box.
+If you want to
-work even if you don't have a MongoDB or Cassandra database set up for
-use.
+try Cassandra or MongoDB, you will need to set up a database system to
+connect to.
+The SQLite back end will work without any extra setup, as
+all you need to run SQLite is the right jar on your classpath.

-You can find configurations for main and test databases for both Mongo
+You can find configurations for main and test databases for the
-and Cassandra in the config file.
+various back ends in the config file.
 If you want to experiment with
 adjusting the persistence strategy to use a real database, you may
 need to adjust this configuration.